 - Environmental regulators are a key source of guidance and advice.

-- The main environmental regulators are the Environment Agency (in England and Wales), the Scottish Environment Protection Agency and the Northern Ireland Department of Agriculture, Environment and Rural Affairs.
+- The main environmental regulators are the Environment Agency (in England and Wales), the Scottish Environment Protection Agency and the Department of Agriculture, Environment and Rural Affairs (in Northern Ireland).

 - Local authorities are responsible for some environmental regulation, particularly for lower risk businesses such as offices and shops.